 TC SCP is the home of the UICC – the most widely deployed Secure Element with more than five billion pieces entering the market every year just as SIM cards.

-The work of TC SCP is based on input from both inside and outside ETSI, and the committee therefore continues to liaise with major external contributors such as GlobalPlatform, the GSM Association, 3GPP, 3GPP2, the NFC Forum, the OMA, the Global Certification Forum (GCF), oneM2M, the PCS Type Certification Review Board (PTCRB) and the SIMalliance.
+The work of TC SCP is based on input from both inside and outside ETSI.
+The committee therefore continued to liaise with major external contributors and users such as GlobalPlatform, the GSM Association, 3GPP, 3GPP2, the NFC Forum, the OMA, the Global Certification Forum (GCF), oneM2M, the PCS Type Certification Review Board (PTCRB) and the SIMalliance.
 TC SCP also provides and maintains the application identity register for smart card applications on behalf of a number of these and other organizations.

-A full list of all active and completed work and detailed information relating to them can be found on the committee’s ‘Work Item Monitoring’ page on the ETSI Portal.
+A full list of all active and completed work and detailed information relating to them can be found on the ETSI Member Portal - committee’s ‘Work Item Monitoring’ page.

-Look out for in 2019 – TC SCP work in progress:
+Look out for in 2030 – TC SCP work in progress

 - Smart Secure Platform (SSP), the next generation secure platform: